davidp314/jazz_practice_app/README.md

 4. **Add Other Practice Work**:
    - Click "Add Other Work" to include technical exercises, etudes, or transcription work
    - Enter a name and optional description
+5. **Generate Practice Reports**:
+   - Navigate to the Reports section
+   - Click "📄 Download Report" to generate a professional practice summary
+   - Open the downloaded HTML file in any browser for viewing or printing

 ## 📖 The 8-Step Learning Algorithm